-This basic steel cut oats recipe is the perfect ratio of oats to liquid for the creamiest, dreamiest canvas for your breakfast creations!
+This easy steel cut oats recipe is the perfect ratio of liquid to oats for the creamiest, dreamiest canvas for your favorite oatmeal toppings and flavors!
+Steel cut oatmeal makes for a hearty breakfast that reheats beautifully, so you can meal prep a batch to nourish your busy mornings ahead.

 Ingredients